yuanqing/charming/README.md

 })
 ```

-Use the `options.split` callback to control how the contents of the element are wrapped:
+Use `options.split` to control how the contents of the element are wrapped:

 ```js
 charming(element, {